thomasjbradley/markbot/README.md

     # Check if the headings are in the proper order and that the document starts with an <h1>
     # Will be skipped if validation isn’t also checked—the document must be valid first
     outline: true

-    # Check the performance of the HTML file against a performance budget
-    # Will be skipped if validation isn’t also checked—the document must be valid first
-    performance: true       # To use the default settings (what’s listed below)
-    # OR
-    performance:
-      speed: 'WIFI'         # The network speed (WIFI-FAST, WIFI-REGULAR [WIFI], DSL, 4G-REGULAR [4G], 3G-GOOD [3G], 3G-REGULAR, 2G-GOOD [2G], 2G-REGULAR, GPRS)
-      budget:
-        maxLoadTime: 1000   # Milliseconds for maximum load time
-        maxRequests: 15     # Maximum number of assets
-        maxSize: 800        # Maximum page size of all assets in kilobytes (kB)
-        maxFonts: 5         # Maximum number of fonts allowed on the page

     # Can be used to test for specific elements; each entry should be a valid CSS selector
     # Will be skipped if validation isn’t also checked—the document must be valid first